baturalpuymaz/baturalpuymaz/README.md

 # Hello, World 👋, I'm Baturalp Uymaz!

-### I'm an Amateur Software Developer and Graphic Designer based from Turkey 🇹🇷
+### I'm an Software Developer and Graphic Designer based from Turkey 🇹🇷

 - ⭐ I'm working on A Browser Extension Project as Developer